 Electrical current is 220 or 225 volts, 50Hz.
 European-style two-pin plugs are standard.

-Spain's official currency is the Euro (EUR), which is divided into 100 cents.
+Spain's official currency is the Euro (EUR).
+One Euro is divided into 100 cents.
 Money can be exchanged at bureaux de change and major hotels, but banks give the best rates.
 All major credit cards are widely accepted at most hotels, restaurants and shops.
 ATMs are widespread and are generally the cheapest and most convenient method of obtaining money.

 The international access code for Spain is +34.
 Pay phones are either blue or green and accept either coins or phone cards, which are sold at post offices, tobacco shops and newsagents.
 Mobile phone operators provide thorough GSM 900/1800 coverage throughout the country and the Balearic and Canary Islands.
 Email and internet access is available at internet cafes in most towns and resorts.